osick/the-trapped-knight/README.md

 ## Sample Usage

-* A basic example may look like this:
+* A basic example script using this library may look like this:

   ```Python
   #!/usr/bin/env python3